karaandres/GitHub_and_RStudio_Workshop/README.md

 ### Explore commit history in your repo
 GitHub uses the program Git to keep track of the project’s history.
 The actual changes made to a file are called a diff.
-- View the commit history of your repo by clicking the clock logo on your repo home page
+- View the commit history of your entire repo by clicking the clock logo on your repo home page
 - Click on a specific commit to view the diff
 - You can view the history of a specific file by clicking on the file and going to `History`
 - You can view the repository at the time a commit was made using the <> button

 ### Configure Git
  To connect the Git program installed on your computer with your GitHub account, you'll need to configuge Git (you should only have to do this once per computer).
 In R Studio:
  ```
  install.packages("usethis")
  library(usethis)
- use_git_config(user.name = "karaandres", user.email = "kja68@cornell.edu")
+ use_git_config(user.name = "yourusername", user.email = "youremail@example.com")
 ```

 Git can communicate with a remote server using one of two protocols, SSH or HTTPS, which requires a Personal Access Token (PAT), an alternative to using a username and password for authentication to GitHub.
 To create a PAT: